XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

         If (server has continuous ledger history from the ledger when the transaction was submitted up to and including the ledger identified by LastLedgerSequence)

+            # Sanity check
+            If (sender account sequence > transaction sequence) A different transaction with this sequence has a final outcome.
+                Manual intervention suggested (3)
+            Else
                 The transaction failed (2)
-            If appropriate for the application, submit with new LastLedgerSequence and Fee

         Else
             # Outcome is final, but not known due to a ledger gap